Zenlytic/zenlytic-docs/docs/4_data_modeling/91_dimension.md

 ### Examples

-This example shows two fields, the first of which is the table's primary key and the second of which is a numeric column, with a label and description.
+This example shows three fields, the first of which is the table's primary key, the second of which is the order id with a special tag to denote to Zenlytic that it is an "order", and the third of which is a numeric column, with a label and description.

 ```
 version: 1